TheTeaRex/adventofcode/2022/day_14_regolith_reservoir/README.md

 #########################
 ```
 Using your scan, simulate the falling sand until the source of the sand becomes blocked.
 How many units of sand come to rest?

+Your puzzle answer was `27566`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **